Roger Jowell: Personal life

 In 1970 he married psychiatric social worker and fellow Camden London Borough Councillor, Tessa Palmer in Hampstead, London.
 She went on to become a member of parliament and minister in Tony Blair's and Gordon Brown's cabinets.
 They divorced in 1977.
 In 1979, he married Nighat (Rani) Gilani in Camden.
 They have two sons, Marco and Adam, and divorced in 1995.
 In 1996 he married Sharon Witherspoon, who was Director of the Nuffield Foundation, and had previously been a colleague at SCPR, in the Forest of Dean, Gloucestershire.

 Jowell's older brother is the lawyer Sir Jeffrey Jowell, who also settled in the UK.

+Roger Jowell lived in St Briavels, Gloucestershire, and died at home from a heart attack on 25 December 2011, at the age of 69.